Overview: DRA offers educators the tools they need to observe and document student reading abilities and helps inform instructional practice.

 New word list screener to help estimate the best starting levels for younger students or new students entering a school or district

-Reorganized Teacher Guides ensuring important administration procedures, decision points, and other information are all easier to find, understand, and implemented with fidelity
+Reorganized Teacher Guides ensuring important administration procedures, decision points, and other information are all easier to find, understand, and implement with fidelity

 Updated comprehension scoring criteria